13 or 21 days of wildlife and safari adventures in South Africa!

 Explore the area around the reserve as you go on a cultural walk, climbing up to a local fort on a rocky outcrop.
 In the evening, you'll have the opportunity to sit down to a delicious group dinner for a send off in style.
 If you wish to sign up for the group farewell dinner this will be for an extra cost of around £10.

-Depart after breakfast and transfer back to Kruger Mpumalanga International Airport (Nelspruit) to catch a flight between 10am-2pm.
+Depart from the reserve after breakfast and transfer back to Kruger Mpumalanga International Airport (Nelspruit) to catch a flight between 10am-2pm.

 Please note: The entire itinerary is subject to change and is for guidance only.
 Sometimes activities will be done in a different order to what is listed above.
 Please bear in mind that some activities and days could change depending on weather conditions, time constrictions, or on general participant feedback.